-No matter how many times you pick up this book, no matter how many times you fall down during this fight, no matter how many times you have to start this book over, every single time, those words will be right here on page 1.
+No matter how many times you pick up this book, no matter how many times you fall down during this fight, no matter how many times you have to start this book over, every single time, those words will be right here on right here on line one.
 "You.
 Are.
 Already.
 Finished."

-It's hard to believe when you're starting a journey away from something that feels like it still has its claws in you, or at least have the scabs where those claws used to be.
-But go back to line 1.
+It's hard to believe when you're starting a journey away from something that feels like it still has its claws in you, or you at least have the scabs where those claws used to be.
+But go back to line one.
 You are already finished.
-When God sees you, he doesn't see a project or a work-in-progress.
-He sees a perfect person because his son did everything perfectly and gave you credit for it.
+When God sees you, he doesn't see a project or a work in progress.
+He sees a perfect person because his Son did everything perfectly and gave you credit for it.